 It is at the juncture of manufacturer and health care provider where Asepsis Medical enhances patient outcome.
 Whether products, processes or a combination, Asepsis Medical provides proprietary solutions for manufacturers that enable health care providers the tools to rapidly and intuitively prepare and administer medication at the correct concentration and individualized optimal dose, thus providing the highest possible standard of patient care.

-The United States Food and Drug Administration (FDA) evaluated reports received of fatal medication errors and found that the most common types of errors involved the administration of an improper dose (41%), administering the wrong drug (16%), and using the wrong route of administration (16%), with injectable drugs raising the most problems7.
+Statistics portray that over 1,000 people die per day as a result of preventable medical errors, making it the third leading cause of death in America1; and that on average, a hospital patient is subject to at least one medication error per day2; and that the United States Food and Drug Administration (FDA) evaluated reports received of fatal medication errors and found that the most common types of errors involved the administration of an improper dose (41%), administering the wrong drug (16%), and using the wrong route of administration (16%), with injectable drugs raising the most problems3.

-It’s crystal clear that the multiple hands-on procedures of consolidation and correlation of components, calculation of dosage and diluent volume, within an already complex environment, exponentially increases the potential for a medical error.
+The statistic clearly show that the multiple hands-on procedures of consolidation and correlation of components, calculation of dosage and diluent volume, within an already complex environment, exponentially increases the potential for a medical error.
 In fact, according to a Medical Error Program operated by the U.S. Pharmacopeia and the Institute for Safe Medication Practices, confusion caused by similar drug names accounts for up to 25% of all errors reported.
-In addition, labeling and packaging issues were cited as the leading cause of 33% of all errors, including 30% of all fatalities.8
+In addition, labeling and packaging issues were cited as the leading cause of 33% of all errors, including 30% of all fatalities.4

-I wish to personally thank you for your interest in our company and mission to enhance patient outcomes through higher precision medication delivery.
+I wish to personally thank you for your interest in our company and mission to enhance patient safety and outcomes through higher precision medication delivery.